-To have QuickBooks automatically calculate payroll, you or your client will need to purchase a payroll subscription from Intuit.
+To have QuickBooks automatically calculate payroll, you or your client need to purchase a payroll subscription from Intuit.
 When payroll is not prepared properly, many of the QuickBooks payroll transactions and calculations will not work correctly or at all.

-For more detailed information on the payroll subscriptions offered as well as details of the proper payroll process, see Chapter 11 "Setting Up Payroll."
+For more detailed information on the payroll subscriptions offered, as well as details on the proper payroll process, see Chapter 11.

-The CDR tasks for payroll will help you find payroll errors and set defaults in your client's file, which will help to avoid future mistakes.
+The CDR tasks for payroll help you find payroll errors and set defaults in your client's file, to help avoid future mistakes.

-Your ability as the accountant to make changes in a client's payroll setup as well as adjust payroll transactions is only possible when
+As the accountant, your ability to make changes in a client's payroll setup, as well as adjust payroll transactions, is possible only in these circumstances:

 - You are working in a client's working data file (.QBW file extension).
-You cannot make changes to payroll transactions when working in an Accountant's Copy file copy. - You are working onsite or remotely logged in to the client's file (via the Internet) and your client has a current paid payroll subscription.
-The payroll features available will be limited by the payroll subscription the client owns. - You are working with the client's file at your place of business and you have a paid payroll subscription from Intuit.
-Accounting professionals providing payroll services for their clients will benefit from using the QuickBooks Enhanced Payroll for Accountants subscription.
+You cannot make changes to payroll transactions when working in an Accountant's Copy file copy. - You are working onsite or while remotely logged in to the client's file (via the Internet), and your client has a current paid payroll subscription.
+The payroll features available are limited by the payroll subscription the client owns. - You are working with the client's file at your place of business, and you have a paid payroll subscription from Intuit.
+Accounting professionals providing payroll services for their clients can benefit from using the QuickBooks Enhanced Payroll for Accountants subscription.
 See Chapter 11 for more details.